imagej/imagej.github.io/pages/Writing_plugins.md

   - Use interfaces for base plugin type
   - Create an abstract class implementing this interface that handles all the boilerplate.
-  - Your abstract class can likely extend a general abstract class provided in {% include github org='imagej' repo='imagej-common' label='imagej-common' %} or {% include github org='scijava' repo='scijava-common' label='scijava-common' %}
+  - Your abstract class can likely extend a general abstract class provided in {% include github org='imagej ' repo='imagej-common ' label='imagej-common ' %} or {% include github org='scijava ' repo='scijava-common ' label='scijava-common ' %}

 If you are **implementing** an existing plugin type...